-Cultural and creative sectors are comprised of all sectors whose activities are based on cultural values, or other artistic individual or collective creative expressions and are defined in the legal bases of the Creative Europe Programme.
+Cultural and creative sectors are comprised of all sectors whose activities are based on cultural values, or other artistic individuals or collective creative expressions and are defined in the legal bases of the Creative Europe Programme.

-The 2015-18 Work Plan for Culture, cites cultural and creative sectors, creative economy and innovation as one of its four main priorities for cooperation in cultural policy making.
+The 2015-18 Work Plan for Culture cites cultural and creative sectors, creative economy and innovation as one of its four main priorities for cooperation in cultural policy making.
 The New European Agenda for Culture and New Work Plan for Culture 2019-2022 underline the importance of cultural and creative sectors for innovation, job creation, cohesion and well-being of societies.

 The EC has focussed on an ecosystem approach to supporting artists, cultural and creative professionals and European content.
 This policy agenda is complemented through a variety of actions and initiatives – such as the Creative Europe Programme – as well as funding from various Commission resources.